 - Decisions on life-sustaining treatment, end-of-life decisions, and advance directives.

-- Admitting or discharging an individual from hospitals and long-term care facilities such as assisting living facilities (ALFs), nursing homes, continuing care retirement communities (CCRCs).
+- Admitting or discharging an individual from hospitals and long-term care facilities such as assisting living facilities (ALFs), nursing homes, and continuing care retirement communities (CCRCs).

 - Accessing personal health information such as medical records.